At DM Hay, we believe the old wisdom still holds true: “Waste not, want not.”

 - Advent candles and coloured candles (due to the pigments used and their effect on wax quality)

-- Candles that are excessively sooted, wet, or mixed with non-wax materials (e.g. plastic, foil, or metal holders)
+- Candles that are excessively soiled, wet, or mixed with non-wax materials (e.g. plastic, foil, or metal holders) or small candle pieces or scraps

 Packaging and Preparing for Collection

-1. Sort candles by type and/or colour and package in clear plastic bags.
+1. Sort candles by type and package in clear plastic bags.

 2. Place bagged candles into a sturdy cardboard box.